laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 the form in which it
 has actually been interchanged, making representation variants less relevant.

+(Note that {{Section 9 of RFC9052@STD96}} defines deterministic encoding rules for its own derivation of signing inputs from interchange data and additional cryptographic parameters; these are a compatible subset of the Core Deterministic Encoding Requirements specified in {{Section 4.2.1 of RFC8949@STD94}} and thus of CDE.)

 However, in some cases, the signing input for a signature or a MAC may need to be derived from data at rest and/or specific transformations of